 CENTERS OF EXCELLENCE (CoEs) FOR REGULATORY SCIENCE

-The RHSC vision for the Centers of Excellence for Regulatory Science (CoEs) is to implement a sustainable platform for promoting regulatory convergence, capacity building and cooperation in topic areas relevant to medical product regulation.
+The RHSC vision for the Centers of Excellence for Regulatory Science (CoEs) is to implement a sustainable platform for promoting regulatory convergence, capacity building and cooperation in PWAs relevant to medical product regulation.

 The objectives of the CoEs are:

-- To build human capacity in regulatory sciences that will bring quality medical products to patients as rapidly as possible;
+- To build human capacity in regulatory sciences to bring safe, effective, and quality medical products to patients and people as quickly as possible;

-- To promote dialogue that leads to the sharing of science and best practices;
+- To promote dialogue with a view towards sharing understanding in science and best practices;

-- To achieve a model of sustainable operation that includes regulatory relevancy of materials and ensures continued value to all participants; and
+- To achieve a model of sustainable operation that includes periodic updates to maintain regulatory relevancy of materials and ensures continued value to all participating entities; and

-- To leverage on existing work that has a level of convergence
+- To avoid duplication of efforts and leverage work that already exists and has a level of convergence

 This is achieved through the provision of high quality training programs through partnerships with academia, regulators and industry.
 Curriculum and training programmes are developed by the CoE with guidance from the PWA CoE Program Committee and in line with the PWA roadmap.
 The RHSC provides overall oversight and periodic assessments necessary to ensure that performance of the CoEs are in line with APEC objectives.